kywk/kywk.github.io/blog.life/2025/01-01-Now-or-Never.md

 - LeetCode Weekly Contest
 - A Tokaido/Patagonia a week: A introduction to one trail path of Tokaido/Patagonia
-- 兩本書、兩篇心得

 ### Monthly

 - (Biweekly) Cook a meal.
 Include salad, starter, main-dish, dessert... etc
 - (Biweekly) Photography: finish one set of previous works
+- 兩本書、兩篇心得
-- Announce a minion prject
+- Announce a minion project
 - Finish a 42k marathon or more than 42k self trainning

 ### Yearly